thomd/rehype-textmarker/README.md

 unified().use(rehypeTextmarker, [ {...}, {...}, ... ] )
 ```

-A list of options `[options, ...]` is mandatory.
-See example above.

 - `textPattern` (`RegExp`, mandatory) — regular expression which must contain a capturing group.

 - `htmlTag` (`string`, optional) — HTML tag to sourround the captured string.
 Default is a `mark` tag.

 - `className` (`string`, optional) — style class to be added to the html tag.
-Default is no CSS class.
+Default is no style-class.

 - `tags` (`array` of `string`, optional) — list of tags within whose text is replaced.
 Default is `p` tag.